tutods/lindylabs-pokedex/README.md

     -   If you don't have any filter, you will see 9 Pokémons when start, and if you want you can load 9 more each time you press **Load more
         Pokémons** button.
--   [x] When submitting, query [https://pokeapi.co](https://pokeapi.co) and display the given Pokémon (at least name, number and sprite), or an error message if no match is found;
+-   [x] When submitting, query [https://pokeapi.co](https://pokeapi.co) and display the given Pokémon (at least name, number, and sprite), or an error message if no match is found;
-    -   When you make a search, first thing I do is validate if my state contains any Pokémon to match with id or name.
+    -   When you make a search, the first thing I do is validate if my state contains any Pokémon to match with id or name.
 If not, make a request to **[PokeApi](https://pokeapi.co)**;
-    -   When return one result, the modal with details will open automatically.
+    -   When returning one result, the modal with details will open automatically.
--   [x] Provide “Previous” & “Next” buttons, that switch to the previous/next Pokémons, base on their id number;
+-   [x] Provide “Previous” & “Next” buttons, that switch to the previous/next Pokémons, based on their id number;
--   [x] Provide a text-based search feature, where inputting a name or partial name should look for a matching Pokémon and show it;
+-   [x] Provide a text-based search feature, where inputting a name or partial the name should look for a matching Pokémon and show it;
 -   [ ] Have at least two automated tests, for the two features above;
-    -   **IMPROVEMENT:** this point is an improvement to learn new skills and finish all requirements on this challenge.
+    -   **IMPROVEMENT:** This point is an improvement to learn new skills and finish all requirements on this challenge.

 ### Additional Points

-This 3 points are essential on each project I do!
+These 3 points are essential for each project I do!

 -   [x] **ESLint** configuration;
+    - Use my package `@tutods/eslint-config`.
 -   [x] Add **Husky** and **Lint Staged** to run on each commit;
 -   [x] Add **Commit Lint** to follow the guidelines on commit messages;